metrorailings/OwlBlog/content/posts/week-3-insights-1.md

 Tom Brady may be an elite quarterback.
 His pocket presence, ability to navigate through pressure, and the crisp accuracy of his throws are making a great case for his eliteness.

+Have to love Tampa Bay's penchant for penalties.

 ***

 ## Jets @ Broncos